ankihg/trunks-of-seattle/README.md

 Requests to the API return JSON with the following fields
 ```
 {
-  message: 'got species by id 555', // a brief description of the transaction
+  message: 'got species by id 555' // a brief description of the transaction
-  data: '{genus:"cedrus", species:"deodara", commonName:"deodar cedar"}', // the requested data
+  data: '{genus:"cedrus", species:"deodara", commonName:"deodar cedar"}' // the requested data
-  err: 'null',  // error if encountered
+  err: 'null'  // error if encountered
   token: 'xxxxxxxxxx' // user token if applicable
 }
 ```